stevenc-stb/spdx-3-model/model/SupplyChain/Classes/ChangeAction.md

 ## Summary

-An actual change to a hardware product.
+An actual change to a product.

 ## Description

-A ChangeAction expresses an alteration of a hardware product, such as an intentional adjustment.
+A ChangeAction expresses an alteration of a product, such as an intentional adjustment.

 ## Metadata